USEPA/BMDS/docs/source/installation.md

 ### A complete example

-The complete startup after installation can be summarized below, assuming you followed the guide above.
+The complete startup after installation on Windows can be summarized below, assuming you followed the guide above.

 ::::{tab-set}